wingo/stringrefs/README.md

  4. Allow string literals in element sections

 ## Definitions
- - *codepoint*: an integer in the range [0,0x10FFFF].
+ - *codepoint*: An integer in the range [0,0x10FFFF].
- - *surrogate*: a codepoint in the range [0xD800,0xDFFF].
+ - *surrogate*: A codepoint in the range [0xD800,0xDFFF].
  - *unicode scalar value*: a codepoint that is not a surrogate.
- - *character*: an imprecise concept that we try to avoid in this document.
+ - *character*: An imprecise concept that we try to avoid in this document.
- - *code unit*: a codepoint in the range [0,0xFFFF].
+ - *code unit*: An indivisible unit of an encoded unicode scalar value.
+    For UTF-8 encodings, an integer in the range [0,0xFF] (a byte); for UTF-16 encodings, an integer in the range [0,0xFFFF]; for UTF-32, the unicode scalar value itself.
- - *high surrogate*: a surrogate in the range [0xD800,0xDBFF].
+ - *high surrogate*: A surrogate in the range [0xD800,0xDBFF].
- - *low surrogate*: a surrogate which is not a high surrogate.
+ - *low surrogate*: A surrogate which is not a high surrogate.
  - *surrogate pair*: a sequence of a *high surrogate* followed by a *low surrogate*, used by UTF-16 to encode a codepoint in the range [0x10000,0x10FFFF].
- - *isolated surrogate*: any surrogate which is not part of a surrogate pair.
+ - *isolated surrogate*: Any surrogate which is not part of a surrogate pair.

 ## Design